openupm/openupm-cli/README.md

 openupm add <pkg>@https://github.com/...
 openupm add <pkg>@file:...
 ```

-The package itself and all dependencies that exist in the registry will be served by the scope registry.
+The add command adds the package to the `manifest.json` and configures the scope registry by adding scopes for the package and its dependencies that available on the registry.

-> openupm will not verify package or resolve dependencies for git, https, and file protocol.
+The add command doesn't verify package or resolve dependencies for Git, HTTPS, and file protocol.
 See https://docs.unity3d.com/Manual/upm-git.html for more examples of the version string.

-The add command fail if the package is not qualified:
+The add command fails if the package is not qualified:

 - the package has a missing dependency
+- the package requires a non-existed dependency version
 - the package requires a higher editor version

-You shall either resolve these issues manually or add option `-f` to continue.
+You shall either resolve these issues manually or add the option `-f` to continue.

 You can also add [testables](https://docs.unity3d.com/Manual/cus-tests.html) when importing:

 ```
 openupm --test <pkg>
 ```